Tin tức

 A RO’s main purpose is to conduct research on the Vietnam market and to support its parent company overseas.
 So, under the Law of Vietnam, the following activities are allowed:

-- Manage and handle the execution of the contracts signing with Vietnamese partners
+• Managing and coordinating the execution of contracts signed with Vietnamese partners

-- Promote the parent company in the Vietnam market
+• Promoting the parent company in the Vietnamese market

 Every legal entity has its rights, and of course, its obligations.
 Even though a RO is the simplest choice if you want to enter the Vietnam market, it does come with its own set of obligations and restrictions.